Chainlit/cookbook/auth/README.md

 The `@cl.oauth_callback` should now work as normal with your new provider.

-As of 03/13/2024, the injected provider is also fully supported in Literal.

 ### Step 6: Set up custom JS and CSS to handle the login page (recommended)